MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 The ``{date}-{org}-tracking.tar`` file contains cumulative event data for all of an organization's courses, running on both edx.org and edge.edx.org.

-.. note:: Over time, these files can become very large (25GB and larger).
-In some environments, problems such as session timeouts can occur when you download them.
+.. note:: Over time, these cumulative files could become very large (25GB and larger) and difficult for many data czars to download without encountering session timeouts and other problems.
+As a result, this file will be superseded by the daily ``{org}-{site}-events-{date}.log.gz.gpg`` files in the **edx-course-data** bucket.

 After you download the ``{date}-{org}-tracking.tar`` file for your institution, you:

 #.
 Extract the contents of the downloaded .tar file.

    To balance the load of traffic to edX courses, every course is served by multiple edX servers.
+A different set of servers handles traffic for the two edX sites: edx.org ("prod") and edge.edx.org ("edge").
 When you extract the contents of this file, a separate subdirectory is created for events that took place on each edX server.

    For example, subdirectories with these names can be created: